CodeDredd/pinia-orm/docs/content/2.api/1.composables/1.helpers/use-group-by.md

 ---
 title: 'useGroupBy()'
-description: 'The useGroupBy method groups the collection's items by a given key.'
+description: 'The useGroupBy method groups the collections items by a given key.'
 ---

 ## Usage